 Apolakkia is a very peaceful small village a short distance away from Lindos.
 This village looks like this was constructed within a ditch, which explains its name, with lakos being a Greek term that means ditch.
 The moment you arrive here, you will feel as if you stepped right into an old charming postcard.
 That’s because of the quiet monasteries, old windmills and small traditional tile-roofed houses dotting the area.

-Chalki, dubbed as the island of friendship and peace, is mountainous and small with a string of pure pristine beaches surrounding it.
+Halki, dubbed as the island of friendship and peace, is mountainous and small with a string of pure pristine beaches surrounding it.
 With a low population of 400 inhabitants, the island was able to retain its unique characteristics. Ιts location of about 1 hour and 10 minutes from Rhodes by boat, makes it the best place to explore for a full-day excursion and the chance to be acquainted with each other, making it a Greek destination that is completely off the beaten track.
-Ideal place to be as it good so many things to offer for all hikers, lovers of walking, fans of good food, and ultimate peace of mind.
+Halki island is the ideal place to be as it good so many things to offer for all hikers, lovers of walking, fans of good food, and ultimate peace of mind.

 Symi Island might not be on Rhodes itself but it is only a quick boat ride from there.
 It is a place worthy to explore during a day trip.
 This journey won’t cost you that much but you will surely thank yourself for deciding to visit.
-Pedi and Chora Beach are spots that are waiting to be discovered.
-Make sure you also drop by at the old town of Symi itself, Panormitis Monastery, and Marathounda Beach.
+Pedi, Marathounda and Chora Beach are spots that are waiting to be discovered.
+Make sure you also drop by at the old town of Symi itself, as well as Panormitis Monastery, one of the 7 sanctuaries that complete the St Michael’s line.
 If you want to relax for the night on this small island, Opera House is a stunning and quaint accommodation.

 Rhodes Island is no doubt the best place to visit for all kinds of travelers as it caters to various needs.
 Whatever you are looking for and no matter what kind of experience you want, Rhodes Island will never leave your disappointed!